asararatnakar/NodeApp_1_2/README.md

 **Terminal - 2** : Issue the following command to test fabric 1.2 features using REST calls with NodeSDK as the underlying client.

 *ex:*

-    - Register/Enroll/Revoke user,
+  * Register/Enroll/Revoke user,

-    - Create Channel,
+  * Create Channel/ Update Channel,

-    - Join peers,
+  * Join peers,

-    - Update Anchor peers ,
+  * Update Anchor peers ,

-    - Install/Instantiate chaincode,
+  * Install/Instantiate chaincode,

-    - Invoke & Query
+  * Invoke & Query

 ex:

+`./end2end.sh -c testchain -l golang`

-`./testApis.sh -c testchain`
+`./end2end.sh -c testchain`

-( **note**: don't use language flag as nodejs chaincode yet to support private APIs in v1.2 ? )
+`./end2end.sh -l node`

 ----
 *note:* *** when user has been revoked and updated the channel with the CRL , the same user can't operate (ex: query/invoke) on the Blockchain any more.